ondemandenv/total-ctl/README.md

 ## Comparison to the GitOps Model

-This architecture shares philosophical roots with the GitOps model but extends its principles in a way that is specifically tailored for full-stack, ephemeral environments.
+This architecture shares philosophical roots with the GitOps model but extends its principles in a way that is specifically tailored for full-stack, on-demand environments.

 **GitOps, in essence, is a framework for continuous deployment that uses Git as the single source of truth for declarative infrastructure and applications.** An automated agent (like Argo CD or Flux) ensures that the live environment mirrors the state defined in the repository.